darold/pgtt/README.md

 is not relocatable in an other schema, there is some configuration change to perform to be able to use this feature.

+If you use the CREATE AS form with the WITH DATA clause like in this
+example:

+	CREATE /*GLOBAL*/ TEMPORARY TABLE test_gtt_table
+	AS SELECT * FROM source_table WITH DATA;

+the extension will first create the template unlogged table and will create immediately the associated temporary table filled with all data returned by the SELECT statement.
+The firt access will not have to create the table it already exists with data.

 Table creation
 --------------